 {\bf Proof.} Let $u \in N'_2$; clearly, $u$ has a neighbor in $N'_1$.
 Recall that $x,v_1$ are black and $y,w'_1$ are white.
-Recall that $G$ is connected and by Claim \ref{uinN2noendpointP6inN0N1}, $u$ is no endpoint of a $P_6$ or $P_7$ whose remaining vertices are in $N'_0 \cup N'_1$.
+Recall that $G$ is connected and by Claim \ref{uinN2noendpointP6inN0N1}, $u$ is no endpoint of any $P_6$ or $P_7$ whose remaining vertices are in $N'_0 \cup N'_1$.

-{\em Case $1$.} $u \in N'_2 \cap X$, i.e., $u$ is black.
+{\em Case $1$.} $u \in N'_2 \cap X$, i.e., $u$ is black: